LLNL/RAJA/docs/sphinx/user_guide/tutorial/vertexsum_coloring.rst

 .. figure:: ../figures/vertexsum.jpg

-   One quarter of the area of each mesh element is summed to the vertices surrounding the element (left).
-In other words, the "area" of each vertex is the sum of an area contribution from each element sharing the vertex (right).
+   The "area" of each vertex is the sum of an area contribution from each element sharing the vertex (left).
+In particular, one quarter of the area of each mesh element is summed to the vertices surrounding the element (right).

 Each sum is an average of the area of the four mesh elements that share the vertex.
 In many "staggered mesh" applications, an operation like this is common